NewMusicSA: Formation

-At the ISCM General Assembly of 10 May 1999 held in Bucharest (Romania), South African composer Michael Blake made a successful bid for South Africa's re-entry into the ISCM after an absence of nearly four decades.
+At the ISCM General Assembly On 10 May 1999 held in Bucharest (Romania), South African composer Michael Blake made a successful bid for South Africa's re-entry into the ISCM after an absence of nearly four decades.
 He was President of NewMusicSA and Artistic Director of the New Music Indaba Festival between 2000 and 2006.

 Activities

 New Music Indaba

 Since 2000, the organisation has held an annual festival, the New Music Indaba, which showcases contemporary South African music performed by musicians based both within the country and abroad.
 Indaba means "conference" in isiZulu.
 A central part of the festival are the 'Growing Composers' workshops, which provide the opportunity for emerging composers to work with established musicians and composers in a supportive environment.

 From 2000 to 2006, the New Music Indaba was held as part of the National Arts Festival in Makhanda (Eastern Cape).
 The 2000 edition had Kevin Volans as a composer in residence.
-One of the highlights was the world premiere of Kevin Volans's "One Day Fine" by award-winning choir Joy of Africa conducted by Makhaya Mjana in the Makhanda Cathedral.
+One of the highlights was the world premiere of Kevin Volans "One Day Fine" by award-winning choir Joy of Africa conducted by Makhaya Mjana in the Makhanda Cathedral.
 The 2001 edition celebrated Stanley Glasser's 75th birthday, and invited him to be a composer in residence along with Phelelani Mnomiya.
 The 2003 edition included the Electronic Music Gallery, curated by Cobi van Tonder and assisted by Dimitri Voudouris.

 The 2006 edition was themed under the Mozart anniversary, "Re-Imagining Mozart".
-Performers included Ulrich Suesse and the Stockholm Saxophone Quartet (Sweden), Trio Rothko (Ireland), Ensemble Acrobat (Austria), Steamboat Switzerland, pianist Daan Vandewalle (Belgium), violinist Yasutaka Hemmi (Japan), and from South Africa The Kerimov Trio, Johannesburg Philharmonic Orchestra (JPO) Wind Ensemble with Jill Richards, Benjamin Fourie (playing the complete Vingt Regards by Messiaen), Aryan Kaganof, piano duet ensemble Amaduo (featuring Nishlyn Ramanna and Michael Blake), and the Gauteng Choristers, playing works from Clare Loveday, Jürgen Bräuninger, Carlo Mombelli, Paul Hanmer, Kevin Volans, Luciano Berio, Toshio Hosokawa, Helmut Lachenmann, David Young, Brian Ferneyhough, Cornelius Cardew and Dimitri Shostakovich.
+Performers included Ulrich Suesse and the Stockholm Saxophone Quartet (Sweden), Trio Rothko (Ireland), Ensemble Acrobat (Austria), Steamboat Switzerland, pianist Daan Vandewalle (Belgium), violinist Yasutaka Hemmi (Japan), and from South Africa The Kerimov Trio, Johannesburg Philharmonic Orchestra (JPO) Wind Ensemble with Jill Richards, Benjamin Fourie (playing the complete Vingt Regards by Messiaen), Aryan Kaganof, piano duet ensemble Amadou (featuring Nishlyn Ramanna and Michael Blake), and the Gauteng Choristers, playing works from Clare Loveday, Jürgen Bräuninger, Carlo Mombelli, Paul Hanmer, Kevin Volans, Luciano Berio, Toshio Hosokawa, Helmut Lachenmann, David Young, Brian Ferneyhough, Cornelius Cardew and Dimitri Shostakovich.

 The 2007 edition (Tshwane, Gauteng) was hosted by the University of South Africa (UNISA).
 The program included the Schubert Ensemble (UK) playing works by Judith Weir and Joseph Abe, Jill Richards playing works by Stefans Grové on his 85th birthday, Marc Duby and the Minimal Thing Ensemble, Paul Hanmer, Robert Maxym, Aryan Kaganof and Michael Blake, The Collision Project (Gerhard Marx and Clare Loveday) and Magda de Vries.

 The 2008 edition (Tshwane, Gauteng) was hosted by the University of South Africa (UNISA) and included the performance of Fiona Tozer´s Multiple Exposure for marimba quartet (with Magda de Vries, Ilse Minnie, Cobie van Wyk and Bryan Clarke).
 The 2009 edition (Tshwane, Gauteng) was hosted by the University of South Africa (UNISA).